VadimShabashov/nfa/README.md

 * Vlad: checking of the word/diff/union/intersect

-* Elisey: minimization of dfa/Kleene star/concat
+* Elisey: minimization of dfa/Kleene star/concat (not yet)

 ## Things to improve: